 There are usually 30+ consoles and computers available for visitors to enjoy playing the original games or retro versions of the old classics.

 ARE THERE EVENTS?

-Yes.
-Special events are organised every season, when the owners with their knowledgeable and talented team of volunteers, bring together their skills to share their passions for everything computing, gaming and electronic.
+Special events are organised every season (when the Museum is open) when the owners with their knowledgeable and talented team of volunteers, bring together their skills to share their passions for everything computing, gaming and electronic.

 IS ANYTHING HAPPENING DURING THE TEMPORARY CLOSURE?